vuestorefront/vue-storefront/packages/core/docs/guide/getters.md

 ## What are getters?

-Getters are pure functions that allows you to receive properties from objects.
+Getters are functions that allow you to get the data from the raw API responses.
 They return an agnostic or a primitive type.
-It makes them independent from the backend, which is used in the project and let you change it without additional work on frontend site.
+They allow you to write the same code regardless of the backend used.
-Each composable has its own getters object e.g. `cartGetters` named according to values they return, so **you should use getters dedicated for specific composable**. `getCartTotalItems` is one of getters functions accessible as `cartGetters` property.
-It is utilized to provide a total quantity of items currently present in the cart.
+Each composable has its own dedicated getter, e.g. `useCart` and `cartGetters`. **You should only use getters dedicated to specific composable**.

 ## When should I use them?

-The getters are needed when you want to use data in UI components like e.g. quantity of the products that are in the cart currently. **They should always be used whenever it is possible to provide data from objects** such as `cart` or `products`.
+**Getters should be used whenever possible to extract the data from composables**, e.g., when you want to get the quantity of the products in the cart in UI components.

 ## How can I use getters?

-In order to use `getTotalItems` you need to import `cartGetters` from your integration and then apply it as the computed property.
+The getters accept arguments to get the data.
+As an example, we will use cart functionalities.
+Most functions in `cartGetters` accept whole `cart` object or individual cart items.
+This data needs to be extracted from `useCart` composable first.
+As the first example, we will use `getTotalItems` from `cartGetters` to get the total number of items in the cart.

 ```vue
 <template>